 Global Focus Developed

-Australia’s ASX All Ordinaries Index gained 1.8% this week.
-The index reclaimed its 50-DMA and closed 2% below its 52-week high.
-It remains in an Uptrend Under Pressure with four distribution days, after adding one this week.
-One distribution day expires next week.
+Australia’s ASX All Ordinaries Index gained 0.9% this week.
+The index reclaimed its 50-DMA and is trading close to its 52-week high.
+It is in an Uptrend Under Pressure with four distribution days and has immediate support along its 50-DMA (-2.0%).
+One distribution day will expire next week.

 Global Focus Emerging